localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

 }
 ```

-Additionally, you can create the remote SQS queue on the real AWS cloud to test invocation after starting the Replicator extension.
+Additionally, you can create the remote SQS queue on the real AWS cloud to test invocation after starting the AWS Replicator extension.

 Use the following command to set up the SQS queue on AWS: